 (sessions #5, #6)

 Phase 3 of the tryouts will feature a home and home vs. Bedford.
 Players will now have the opportunity to compete against outside competition under full game circumstances.
 New groupings assigned after every game.

 When it comes to player positions, players will be required to declare a position prior to tryouts.

 TASA MHA reserves the right to meet with players and their families regarding a change in position, i.e. Tomlinson Elite Hockey staff feel that a player may be better as a defenseman than a forward or vice versa, thus having the best players play at the highest level based on skill.
 Parents cannot request a position change after the commencement of tryouts.

 Process for all divisions

-The process is designed to first evaluate the fundamental skill set of a player and then give each player an opportunity to display these skills in game competition.
+The process is designed to evaluate the fundamental skill set of a player and give each player an opportunity to display these skills in game competition.

 Evaluators are not given players’ names; are encouraged not to share opinions; and are not provided with the other evaluators’ scores.

 Major discrepancies between evaluators are rare but will be investigated and if needed player’s history may be used.

 Atom aged players are only permitted to try out at TASA MHA.